The Pristine survey XVIII: C-19: Tidal debris of a dark matter-dominated globular cluster?: C-19 modelling

-Our dwarf galaxy models assume that the stellar component of C-19's progenitor may be modeled as spherical King-like models \citep{King1962} embedded in a Navarro-Frenk-White \citep[hereafter, NFW,][]{Navarro1996a,Navarro1997} halo.
+Our dwarf galaxy-like model assumes that the stellar component of C-19's progenitor may be modelled as spherical King-like models \citep{King1962} embedded in a Navarro-Frenk-White \citep[hereafter, NFW,][]{Navarro1996a,Navarro1997} halo.
 Stars are assumed to be subdominant gravitationally, and can therefore be modelled as massless tracers of the NFW halo, as detailed below.